nickft/mipams-jpeg-systems/README.md

 mvn clean package
 ```

-This will produce a tar directory with the .jar containing our compiled application.
-Now, we are ready to run our application:
+This will produce the respective jars in each of the projects.
+In core/target directory we shall find two jar files.
+The first one is marked as exec which allows us to run the core module as a standalone application.
+The second jar is not executable and can be placed as a dependency to other modules.
+In provenance/target directory we shall find one executable jar file to run the provenance application.
+For the first part of the demo we will show the core functionalities.
+Thus, we launch the core module as a standalone application using the following command:

 ```
-java -jar target/jumbf-0.0.1-SNAPSHOT.jar
+java -jar core/target/jumbf-core-0.0.1-SNAPSHOT-exec.jar
 ```

 Providing that all the steps were executed with no error, the following message should be displayed in the terminal:

 ```
-com.mipams.jumbf.JumbfApplication        : Application is up and running
+org.mipams.jumbf.core.JumbfApplication       : Application is up and running
 ```

 The application runs on port 8080.